simutool/general/README.md

 - This is a data management tool.
 - Intended to be useful on an *organization-wide scale* and a cross-organizational setting.
-- The origanization-wide data management problem is also a Knowledge Management problem.
+- The origanization-wide data management problem is also a knowledge management problem (at least to us).
-- Its primitives are a (1) *dataset* (a logical unit of data) and (2) *document* (file, unstructured blob).
+- Its primitives are (1) a *dataset* (a logical unit of data) and (2) a *document* (file, unstructured blob).

+- **We achieve our goal in two steps:**
-- **We add a semantic layer describing all these data primitives.**
+    1.  **Add a semantic layer describing all the data primitives.**
-- **We embedd these descriptions within the larger organizational 'knowledge base' (which is in turn a description of all the notable activities, agents, resources out there).**
+    2.  **Embedd these descriptions within the larger organizational 'knowledge base' (which is in turn a description of activities, agents, resources out there).**

 - It is a work in progress (meaning its vision has not been completely implemented yet).
 - This work views the p